Md-Saad-1289/My-projects/README.md

 ## ⭐ Support

-If you like this project, please consider giving it a star ⭐
+If you like my work, consider giving this repo a star ⭐
-It helps and motivates me to build more awesome projects!
+It motivates me to create more amazing projects!

 ---